 One of the drum filter settings to consider is the type of material.
 To filter salt water, we recommend using polypropylene.
 It is extremely resistant and has good chemical resistance.
 As a result, the surface will last longer than other metals in such an environment.
 Choose a large filter to reduce the effects of pressure-related distortion.
 However, if this pressure is too great, it will be necessary to turn to more resistant and more expensive materials.

 Titanium is a good alternative for high pressure marine installations.
-It is extremely resistant to corrosion from salt water and pressure, but is much more expensive than polypropylene.
+It is very resistant, both to salt water corrosion and pressure, but is much more expensive than polypropylene.

 Other alternatives exist, but we recommend not combining several metals in contact to avoid the formation of electrical couples.
 Moreover, we advise you to reduce the mechanical parts to the strict minimum.